mateusz/tritium/01_architecture/05_entity_detail_equipment.md

 ### AutoOperationsComputer
 Automates production processes, eliminating the need for Artisans.
 Can be programmed for on/off or repeating production.
 Yellow button indicates one-time production, green button indicates continuous production.
 Essential for automated drone production and resource management.

+### FuzLaser

+Useless piece of equipment, but a required stepping stone to get drones and DFCC.

 ## ShipEquipment
 Equipment that can be installed on ship chassis to enhance their capabilities.